 Even though we all know it’s important, water can be low on risk lists - but we’ve seen the impact it can have when it’s not flowing - and this year businesses have already had disruption from interruptions and leaks on site.

-Also, a packaging company had two leaks on site and needed new pipe layed earlier this year.
+Also, a packaging company had two leaks on site and needed new pipe layed in 2020.
 The leaks, which were spotted by the Automatic Meter Reader (AMR) data loggers, attached to water meters at the location, had affected a major access road to the site, which had started to sink, impacting their operation.
 A leak on site can also be the most likely cause of a supply interruption at a business.

 Should your site have a leak and – in extreme cases – suffer an interruption to its water supply, it’s crucial to have a site-specific plan in place to ensure day-to-day operations aren’t adversely affected.

 Any contingency plan should include details on how much water you will need and provision for ensuring that sourcing replacement water is as quick as possible.
 We can help multi-site organisations and those with complex water needs with contingency plans for sites and how best to get emergency water supplies into your water network safely and efficiently, as it’s sadly not always as simple as just ordering a tanker to make a delivery.
 Find out more about our Advanced Services here or contact the team at email@example.com

 For smaller and medium-sized organisations, there’s more information on what to include in a water emergency plan here.

 Monitoring devices, from data loggers to leak detection systems, and regularly checking water meter readings are effective methods for tracking everyday usage and will help develop an understanding of the health of your infrastructure.
 Looking at your water meter to see your water use at least each month, if not more often, is important to spot issues and act quickly.